JohnPeel/steamid/README.md

 # Steam ID type and accessories

-This project provides the `SteamID` type with conversion methods to convert between different Steam ID formats.
+This project provides the `SteamId` type with conversion methods to convert between different Steam Id formats.

 Hosted on [GitHub](https://github.com/JohnPeel/steamid-rs).